-After putting this to a test for a month, we noticed that 46% of our customers on both Android and iOS go all the way until the end and press on done.
-That was an impressive number comparing to industrial standard of like then 13%.
+After putting this to a test for a month, we noticed that 46% of our customers on both Android and iOS went all the way to the end and press on done button.
+That was an impressive number comparing to industry standard of 13%.
 The usage number inside full player view also started to go up by 30% and less number of customer calls and feedback related to requesting features like sleep timer and narration speed also went down.

-One thing we did which was kind of obvious was the instruction on Tap to download in the first slide.
+One thing we did was the instruction on Tap to download in the first slide.
 The reason to add that was because we have millions of Kindle Unlimited and Prime Reading customers who already have access to free audiobooks but are not using them.
 With this tutorial, they started know more about audiobook availablity and started listening to them.
 So this project was a huge success for us since we get to improve two metrics from just one project.

 A few months before I joined, Kindle Unlimited was released in US.
-It was a huge Initiative from Kindle side and Audible was apart of the project.
+It was a huge initiative from Kindle, and Audible was a part of the project.
 With the subscription, customers can get a catelog of 1 million ebooks and 10K+ audiobook companions inside.
-This give us opportunity to introduce Kindle customers to our audiobooks.
-This also give customers to be able to upgrade their Kindle books with audiobook companions to over 90K+ titles.
+This give us an opportunity to introduce Kindle customers to our audiobooks.
+This also give customers to be able to upgrade their Kindle books with audiobook companions at a heavily dicounted price to over 90K+ titles.

 In early 2016, Kindle started a Prime benefit called Prime Reading.
 It is a much smaller catalog (subset of Kindle Unlimited) of 10K+ ebooks and 50+ audiobooks.
 The idea is to give the first book in a series as a Prime benefit, and upsell Kindle Unlimited membership to read the rest.
 It seems like a small catalog for both ebooks and audiobooks but I was so excited for a much bigger reason.
 That is to be a part of Prime.
 Back then, Prime has an estimate of 60 million customers from third party sources and this project will get Audible to a much bigger audience.

-It was an enormous amount of work since we need to support on all platforms where Kindle and Audible exists.
+It was an enormous amount of work since we need to support on all platforms where Kindle and Audible exist.
 But our previous work on dividing the experience into two groups came in handy again.
-We looked at whether the customers can get both ebook and audiobook for free or whether the customer can only get ebook for free where they will get audiobook at.a discounted rate.
+We looked at whether the customers can get both ebook and audiobook for free or whether the customer can only get ebook for free where they will get audiobook at a discounted rate.
 We applied that logic and we were able to finish everything in just 2 weeks.

 Both ebook and audiobook are available to Prime member for free